chimbuzi/find_disk/README.md

 # Known Issues

 * Only supports device names in the form /dev/sdX.
 For e.g. SAS-attached drives, those on hardware RAID controllers, and even just NVMe controllers, lookup by device name doesn't work.
+More details under Issues.

 # Todo